sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 If you are using an external database, [upgrade your database](https://docs.sourcegraph.com/admin/postgres#upgrading-external-postgresql-instances) to Postgres 12 or above prior to upgrading Sourcegraph.
 No action is required if you are using the supplied supplied database images.

 Afterwards, please upgrade to the [`v3.27.0` tag of deploy-sourcegraph-docker](https://github.com/sourcegraph/deploy-sourcegraph-docker/tree/v3.27.0/docker-compose) by following the [standard upgrade procedure](../deploy/docker-compose/upgrade.md).

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.26).*

 ## 3.25 -> 3.26